Electronic stock market board with red and blue numbers and percentages, reflected on a glass facade, with blurred pedestrians in the background.

 We categorize asset managers into four strategic archetypes, with scaling and specialization as the key themes:

-• Holistic offering and coverage paired with relatively low costs
+• Holistic offering and coverage paired with relatively low total cost

 • Standardization and operational excellence